xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 {% include important.html content="Although perfectly possible to
-install QEMU in any folder, it is highly recommended to use this path, since by default the GNU MCU Eclipse debug plug-ins search for the executable in this location." %}
+install QEMU in any folder, it is highly recommended to use this path, since by default the Eclipse Embedded CDT debug plug-ins search for the executable in this location." %}

 To check if QEMU starts, use the following command: